Mitchell Camera: Derivatives

-In 1944, unable to purchase Mitchell cameras in Pounds Sterling, the Rank Organisation in the UK exploited a loophole (the Mitchell company had failed to register a patent in the UK for the NC) and had the Newall company produce 200 cameras known as the Newall NC.
-In arrangement with Technicolor, 20 Newell cameras were modified to use bi-pack film (with double magazines) to film the 1948 Olympic Games in color, though with a limited palette.
+Newall NC - In 1944, unable to purchase Mitchell cameras in Pounds Sterling, the Rank Organisation in the UK exploited a loophole (the Mitchell company had failed to register a patent in the UK for the NC) and had the Newall company produce 200 cameras known as the Newall NC.
+In arrangement with Technicolor, 20 Newall cameras were modified to use bi-pack film (with double magazines) to film the 1948 Olympic Games in color, though with a limited palette.
 The process was known as Technichrome.
 The resulting film used sequences filmed in three-strip Technicolor, Technichrome, and Technicolor Monopack, the latter also filmed with a Newall NC.

 Certain models were copied in whole or in part by the U.S.S.R., mostly models which were intended for filming animation or special effects process plates, or for high-speed filming.
 In a few cases, the U.S.S.R. added spinning mirror-shutter reflex focusing and viewing, thereby deleting the Mitchell-designed rackover focusing mechanism and the Mitchell-designed side viewer.

 Though the Eastern Bloc standard for camera film is Kodak Standard perforations, that standard was rejected by the very Bloc which proposed it.
 U.S.S.R. professional cameras consequently require film stocks that are incompatible with Western Bloc camera film, which always uses Bell & Howell perforations.

 Eastern Bloc (KS) camera film will pass undamaged through a Western Bloc (BH) professional camera, but the images will not be registered accurately.
 Conversely, Western Bloc (BH) camera film will not pass undamaged through a U.S.S.R. professional camera (KS), as the perforations used for registration will be damaged.

 16mm and 65/70mm films were standardized late in the standardization cycle so these U.S.S.R. cameras in these gauges are indeed compatible with Western Bloc camera films.